What are Dental Inlays and Onlays?

 Why Would I Need an Inlay or Onlay?

 A person may need a dental inlay or onlay/overlay to repair a tooth that is damaged or decayed but does not require a full crown.
-These restorations are used when the tooth has too much damage for a regular filling but not enough to call for more extensive treatment.
+These restorations are used when the tooth has too much damage for a traditional filling but not enough to call for more extensive treatment.
 Specific reasons why someone may need an inlay or onlay/overlay include tooth decay, a failed dental filling, a weak tooth, a worn down tooth, or cosmetic concerns.

 Schedule a Consultation

 If you are interested in learning more about dental inlays and onlays / overlays, please contact Dental & TMJ Specialists of Greater DC in Bethesda, MD, today.
-Our friendly dental office team is dedicated to providing outstanding care for each and every one of our patients.
+Our friendly dental office team is dedicated to providing outstanding oral health care for each and every one of our patients.

 Dental Inlay and Onlay FAQs